 Apr 19, 2023

-Ian Mitch is a senior policy analyst at the RAND Corporation, where his research focuses on terrorism, transnational criminal networks, the Middle East, and homeland security issues.
+Ian Mitch is a senior policy researcher at the RAND Corporation, where his research focuses on terrorism, transnational criminal networks, cybersecurity, and homeland security issues.

 Prior to joining the federal government, Mitch served in a number of research positions focusing on Middle East and national security issues at the Council on Foreign Relations, the Department of State, National Democratic Institute for International Affairs, and Israel Policy Forum.
 He is also a term member at the Council on Foreign Relations.
 His writings have appeared in the Washington Post, Wall Street Journal, the National Interest, and International Affairs.